Appycan

 AI Cover Letters and Application Question Handling

 The biggest pain point for high-volume job seekers is writing custom cover letters or answering repetitive application questions.
-Both Appycan and LazyApply claim to solve this, but their approaches are not identical.
+Both Appycan and LazyApply claim to solve this, but the way they actually work is very different, and the difference matters if you actually want cover letters submitted with your applications.

 Privacy, Security, and Data Handling